yahoo/kubectl-flame/README.md

 ```shell
 kubectl flame mypod -t 1m --lang java -f /tmp/flamegraph.svg
 ```
+Note that Java is using async-profiler 2 that also supports HTML flamegraph by switching the file extension to `.html`.

 ### Profiling Alpine based container
 Profiling Java application in alpine based containers require using `--alpine` flag:
 ```shell